greencloudcomputing/docs/docs/api/authentication.md

 ## API KEY

 :::info
 To use the Command Line Interface (CLI), users need to obtain their API key.
 The API key is required when logging into the CLI tool for the first time.
-It is this end point that allows that.
+It is this endpoint that allows that.
 Users can also obtain their API key from their GreenCloud web site [dashboard](https://app.greencloudcomputing.io/dashboard).
 :::

 #### Endpoint